alialoraebi/F1_23_App/README.md

 git clone https://github.com/alialoraebi/F1_23_App.git
 ```

-2. Install the dependencies for "backend" and "f1-23-app" directories:
+2. Install the dependencies for the "backend" and "f1-23-app" directories:
 ```bash
 npm install
 ```
-Inside the backend directory, create .env file and add your own MongoDB PASSWORD and JWT_SECRET.
-Make sure the MongoDB connection in server.js is changed to match with your MongoDB account.
+Inside the backend directory, create a .env file and add your own MongoDB PASSWORD and JWT_SECRET.
+Make sure the MongoDB connection in server.js is changed to match your MongoDB account.

-3. Start the development server for "backend" and "f1-23-app" directories:
+3. Start the development server for the "backend" and "f1-23-app" directories:
 ```bash
 npm start
 ```

 4. Usage

-After logging in, users can view the latest lap times and enter their own stats for each grand prix.
+After logging in, users can view the latest lap times and enter their stats for each grand prix.
 The data can be modified only by the user who entered it, ensuring personal data management.

 5. Open http://localhost:3000 in your browser to view the app.